 - Care for a family member with a severe health condition

 - Recover from a serious personal health condition

 - Deal with a family member’s urgent need for deployment

 Again, employees cannot receive benefits until January 1, 2026.

-The amount an employee receives depends on how their average weekly wage compares to the state average weekly wage.
+Employees can receive a weekly wage of up to $1,000.
+The exact amount an employee receives depends on how their average weekly wage compares to the state average weekly wage.
 Maryland intends to increase the maximum amount annually.

 5. What do you need to do?

 As a qualifying Maryland employer, you need to do two things to comply with the law: